-Instead of kibble, you might give your puppy something bland like rice mixed with boiled chicken.
+Alternatively you might give your puppy something bland like rice mixed with boiled chicken.
 Consider adding a teaspoon of cottage cheese or yogurt to the mix.
-If you keep DiarRice for Dogs on hand, give some of this supplement to your puppy.

-Two dog treat supplements that will help reduce or get rid of diarrhea are Olewo Carrots Digestive Supplement and Diggin Firm Up Pumpkin Supplement.
+Two dog treat supplements that will help reduce or get rid of diarrhea are Olewo Carrots Digestive Supplement and Bernie’s Perfect Poop.
 Both are made from natural foods that are known for normalizing bowel movements.

 Along with the bland diet, make sure that you provide your pup with plenty of water.
 This is very important – you want to keep him well-hydrated until his digestive system improves.